danslo/TwitchDiscordFinder/README.md

 ## Disclaimer

 Self-bots are against the Discord TOS.
-The discord libraries are patched to use regular user agents, but there is still a decent chance of getting banned.
+The discord libraries are patched to use regular user agents, but there are no guarantees.

 Use at your own risk.

-## Author

-~Katie

-Shout out to PIE DOOR GANG NATION.